Dato’ Dr Faridah Merican, Executive Producer & Co-Founder

 Lee Kok Leong, Resident Conductor & Music Director, The klpac Orchestra

 He made his conducting debut with Galaxy Chamber Orchestra in 2005 and was appointed Resident Conductor from 2007 to 2011.
 In 2010, he became the training conductor for The klpac Orchestra under the tutelage of the late Mr. Brian Tan, then Resident Conductor and Music Director of the orchestra.
 Later, he received conducting masterclasses from renowned pianist and conductor Mdm.
 Elaine Pao.

 Cheryl Mah, Resident Conductor & Music Director, The klpac Symphonic Band

-After graduating Elder Conservatorium of Music (Australia) with concurrent majors in Piano Performance and Music Education, Cheryl Mah completed a performance-based Master’s Degree in Conducting and Directorship from Salford University (England, UK) under the tutelage of Professor Dr. David King and the late Dr. Roy Newsome, specialising in Brass Band Conducting.
+After graduating from the Elder Conservatorium of Music (Australia) with concurrent majors in Piano Performance and Music Education, Cheryl Mah completed a performance-based Master’s Degree in Conducting and Directorship from Salford University (England, UK) under the tutelage of Professor Dr. David King and the late Dr. Roy Newsome, specialising in Brass Band Conducting.

 Cheryl co-founded the Kuala Lumpur-based Birdian Saxophone Quartet in 2000 for which she also plays the baritone saxophone.
 The quartet initiated the “Chamber Wind Project” in 2012 which features distinguished chamber wind ensembles from the region.
-It has presented five editions since which has received significant recognition for promoting the growth of wind chamber playing to a wider community.
+It has presented five editions since then, receiving significant recognition for promoting the growth of wind chamber playing to a wider community.

 Andrea Sim, Resident Conductor & Music Director, The klpac String Orchestra

-Andrea Sim is a diverse musician whose passion for music extends to its many disciplines, leading to her appointment as music director and principal conductor of The klpac String Orchestra in 2021.
+A well-rounded musician whose passion for music extends to its many disciplines, Andrea Sim was appointed Music Director and Resident Conductor of The klpac String Orchestra in 2021.

-Her orchestral experience includes playing as concertmaster for the Malaysian Philharmonic Youth Orchestra, UCSI University Orchestra and klpac Orchestra, and she has performed with the National Symphony Orchestra (NSO), Kamerata Kuala Lumpur, Kuala Lumpur City Opera Orchestra, Yin Qi Festival Orchestra, Selangor Symphony Orchestra, and the Vienna Young Artist Orchestra in Vienna.
+She has played as concertmaster for the Malaysian Philharmonic Youth Orchestra, UCSI University Orchestra and The klpac Orchestra, and performed as a violinist with the National Symphony Orchestra (NSO), Kamerata Kuala Lumpur, Kuala Lumpur City Opera Orchestra, Yin Qi Festival Orchestra, Selangor Symphony Orchestra, and the Vienna Young Artist Orchestra in Vienna.